ocadotechnology/aimmo/docs/usage.md

 The game should now be set up to run locally.
 If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps:

-- If not already installed follow the [Virtualbox installation instructions](https://www.virtualbox.org/wiki/Downloads).
 - Next, [download chocolatey](https://chocolatey.org/) and run `choco install kubernetes-cli`.
 - Then follow the [docker installation instructions for Windows](https://docs.docker.com/docker-for-windows/).
+- Install minikube: `choco install minikube`
+- Install helm: `choco install kubernetes-helm`
+- Add agones repo to helm: `helm repo add agones https://agones.dev/chart/stable && helm repo update`
+- Create a minikube profile for agones: `minikube start -p agones`.
+- Set the minikube profile to agones: `minikube profile agones`, then install agones using helm: `helm install aimmo --namespace agones-system --create-namespace agones/agones`
 - Alter your `/etc/hosts` file by adding the following line to the end of the file: `192.168.99.100 local.aimmo.codeforlife.education`.
-You may need admin privileges for this step as the file is protected.
+You may need to use sudo for this step as the file is protected.
+The IP address may be different on your machine, double check it with `minikube -p agones ssh grep host.minikube.internal /etc/hosts` (get only the IP address from this output)
 - Follow the instructions for [deploying Portainer](https://portainer.io/install.html), to create a dashboard for your local docker containers.

 #### To run Kurono: